Le Samouraï: Purpose in the Void

 Silence as Strength

-Even the caged bird in his apartment seems to echo Jef’s paradox: sealed off from the city’s swirl and still protected within its confines.
-We could see this as a symbol of Jef’s own vulnerability—a subtle reminder that being untouched by external chaos often requires an equal measure of isolation.
+Even the caged bird in his apartment seems to follow Jef’s paradox: sealed off from the city’s swirl & still protected within its confines.
+We could see this as a symbol of Jef’s own vulnerability — a small reminder that being untouched by external chaos often requires an equal portion of isolation.

 A Code of One’s Own